SCOTT ANDREW SHER

 - Selected for inclusion in the 2015-2018 editions of Best Lawyers in America

 - Received "Lawyer of the Year - Under 40" GCR Award by Global Competition Review, 2012

 - Selected for inclusion in the 2008-2015 editions of The International Who's Who of Competition Lawyers & Economists

 - Named one of the world's 40 leading competition lawyers under the age of 40 by Global Competition Review in both 2008 and 2012

-- Selected for inclusion in the 2012 and 2013 editions of Washington DC Super Lawyers
+- Selected for inclusion in the 2012-2017 editions of Washington DC Super Lawyers

 - Honored with the "Best Business Mergers Article - 2012 Antitrust Writing Award" from the Institute of Competition Law for co-authoring "EU and U.S. Antitrust Authorities Update: Best Practices on Cooperation in Merger Investigations"

 - Named among the nation's top antitrust attorneys in the 2011-2018 editions of Chambers USA: America's Leading Lawyers for Business, in which clients described him as "very good at navigating clients through complex issues" and noted that "his understanding of antitrust law is amazing"

 - Honored by Law360 as one of five "Rising Stars" in competition law, 2011